 Dr. Joy Rumble

-Assistant Professor of Agricultural Education and Communication, Extension Programming Coordinator
+Assistant Professor, Extension Programming Coordinator

 Awards & Honors

 Article of the Year Runner-up.
 Presented by the Journal of Applied Communications, 2017.